atif5/zyprexa/README.md

 # zyprexa

-A [telegram bot](https://t.me/mathemathicsBot) that solves anything mathematical. (it also converts text to LaTeX :D)
+A [telegram bot](https://t.me/mathemathicsBot) that solves anything mathematical. (it also converts text to LaTeX)

 ### Screenshots